xen-project/xen/docs/misc/xen-command-line.markdown

 >> is `no-igfx`, which is similar to Linux `intel_iommu=igfx_off` option used
 >> to workaround graphics issues.
 If adding `no-igfx` fixes anything, you
 >> should file a bug reporting the problem.

+>  `crash-disable`

+> Default: `false`

+>> This option controls disabling IOMMU functionality (DMAR/IR/QI) before
+>> switching to a crash kernel.
+This option is inactive by default and
+>> is for compatibility with older kdump kernels only.
+Modern kernels copy
+>> all the necessary tables from the previous one following kexec which makes
+>>  the transition transparent for them with IOMMU functions still on.

 > `verbose`